By Tim Lambert

 In the late 1950s and 1960s, a council house estate was built at Blackbird Leys.
 Other council houses were built at Rose Hill.
 Cutteslowe park was laid out in 1952.

 St Clare’s College opened in 1953.
-The Cowley Shopping Centre was completed in 1965.
+Templars Square Shopping Centre opened in 1965.
 The Westgate shopping centre opened in Oxford in 1972.
-It was refurbished in 1986.
-A multi-storey car park was built there in 1974.
+Clarendon Shopping Centre opened in 1984.
 Meanwhile, Queen Street was pedestrianised in 1970.

 The Gallery of Modern Art opened in Oxford in 1966 and the College of Further Education was built in 1972.